 couscous.

-Potato skins, fried potatoes, potato chips; coarse grain
+skins, fried potatoes, potato chips; coarse grain

 brown and wild rice; whole grain pasta.